ShyuShiro/WoW_BiS_List/README.md

 1. Compile information from various BiS websites
 2. Rank items from "1" to "X" based on the respective website's BiS ranking indicator (Ex: wowtbc.gg has "final_value" where a larger value indicates that item being better than another item of the same slot/spec/class)
 3. Have 2 dictionaries:
-> a) Dicitionary indicating BiS items for a given Class/Spec
+> a) Dicitionary indicating BiS items for a given Class/Spec <br>
 > b) Dictionary indicating the class/spec ranking for a given item (reverse of A)
 4. Write these dictionaries to .csv
-5. (not shown here, done separately outside of python) Create an amazing Google Sheet utilizing this information to allow Raid Leaders + Loot Masters to make educated decisions when it comes to distribution of loot based on their guild's loot rules (Ex: MS > OS, No Loot over Loot)
+5. (Not shown here, done separately outside of python) Create an amazing Google Sheet utilizing this information to allow Raid Leaders + Loot Masters to make educated decisions when it comes to distribution of loot based on their guild's loot rules (Ex: MS > OS, No Loot over Loot)
 ---- If my guild is okay with random viewers, I may be able to provide a "view only" link to said Google Sheet, but I will need their permission first.